 Then, one day when they were returning home from a

 battling gorillas.
 Quickly Tarzan swung through the trees until he looked

 down upon a long safari of natives led by two white men, fighting an army

 Tarzan's cry rang above the noise of the battle.
-The guns were silenced
+The

-to meet the white men.
+walked forward to meet the white men.

 "Tarzan," cried one, rushing toward him, "Don't you

 remember me.
 I'm Holt.
 Harry Holt."

 "Holt," Tarzan repeated, smiling, "Holt."